+Admissions: Application Requirements

   Credential Assembly Service (CAS) Report

-LSAC will consolidate each applicant's LSAT score(s), undergraduate transcripts and letters of recommendation into a single CAS Report which is sent to each law school indicated by the applicant.
+  LSAC will consolidate each applicant's Law School Admission Test (LSAT) score(s), post-secondary transcripts and letters of recommendation into a single CAS Report which is sent to each law school indicated by the applicant.

   - LSAT Score - All applicants seeking admission to the JD Program must take the LSAT, which is administered by LSAC several times each year.
 The Admissions Committee prefers to consider LSAT scores that are less than three years old, and under no circumstances will the Committee consider a score more than five years old.
 Read more about the LSAT.

   - Transcripts - Upon registering with LSAC, all applicants must request that their undergraduate (and any graduate) transcripts be sent directly to LSAC for inclusion in the CAS Report.
-Read more about requesting transcripts.
+Read more about requesting transcripts from LSAC.

   - Letters of Recommendation - GGU Law strongly encourages at least two, but no more than four, letters of recommendation.
 Applicants are advised to request letters from current or former professors, or professional colleagues or supervisors who can attest to the applicant's intellectual and professional attributes.
-Letters from personal acquaintances or family members.
+Letters from friends or family members.
 Letters of recommendation are not required; therefore, action will proceed with or without these items once all required materials are received.
 All letters of recommendation must be submitted from the recommenders directly to LSAC.
 Read more about submitting letters of recommendation.